-- English

-- Writing for New Media
+- English - Writing for New Media

-- English Education

-- Broad Field Language Arts Education
+- English Education - Broad Field Language Arts Education

 English majors sharpen their skills in analyzing, interpreting, and writing.
 They think critically about texts and develop their own responses to them.
-Students in all concentrations prepare for success in the business world and develop specific writing skills for use in the workplace through their course work, internships, and extracurricular activities.
+Students in all concentrations prepare for success in the business world and develop specific writing skills for use in the workplace through their coursework, internships, and extracurricular activities.
 We offer classes during the day, evening, and on Saturdays.
 We occasionally offer online or hybrid courses.

 English majors can enhance their professional development by working on Arches, the award-winning, student-produced feature magazine; joining Sigma Tau Delta, the international English honors society; speaking at our School conference; and attending special lectures and author events.
 Students may have their work published in Paper Clips, an anthology of the best student writing, or Arches.
-Arches is a first-class student publication, as designated by the Associated Collegiate Press.
+Arches is a first- class student publication, as designated by the Associated Collegiate Press.
 Recently, Arches was nominated for a Pacemaker award, commonly referred to as the Pulitzer Prize for student journalism, for its website, www.archesnews.com.
 It has also received numerous ACP Best of Show awards and regional awards for writing and design by the Wisconsin Newspaper Association.

 English Department majors must maintain an overall grade point average of 2.0 with a grade point average of 2.5 in major courses; they are expected to prepare a graduation portfolio according to guidelines established by the department.
 Students should declare a major with the University or the department chair as soon as they have determined an interest.
 Transfer students must complete at least 20 credits at Mount Mary for concentrations in literature or writing for new media; 12 credits for a minor.
-Students concentrating in English Education or Broad Field Language Arts Education must also be accepted into the Education Department, and pass Praxis I (the Core Academic Skills Test of basic skills) and Praxis II (a test of content knowledge in English Language and Literature) prior to acceptance into student teaching.